picolist provides the bare essentials of mailing list and newsletter functionality.

 It provides an easy way to set up a mail reflector.
 It does not provide mailing list management, archiving or moderation.

 You need to have Go installed.
-You can then build the executable with 'go build picolist.go' or 'make'.
+You can then build the executable with 'go build picolist.go'.

 picolist receives mails on standard input and deletes the first line, which is assumed to be an envelope header from your MTA.
 It then calls the sendmail command provided by sendmail, qmail, postfix and similar to forward them to list members.
 List members are defined by 'list'@'domain'.pico files in the executable's directory.